Makes one 18cm cake.

 - 360 ml – Heavy Cream

-Place the chopped chocolate in a heat resistant bowl and set aside.
-In a small, heavy bottomed saucepan, bring heavy cream just to a boil and remove from heat.
+Set aside the chopped chocolate in a heat-resistant bowl.
+Bring heavy cream to a boil in a small, heavy-bottomed saucepan and remove from heat.

-Pour over chocolate pieces and let this sit for a few minutes, until the chocolate is melted.
-Using a whisk, gently stir the mixture until combined.
-You should get a thick and smooth ganache.
-Chill the ganache in the refrigerator until thick, creamy and spreadable.
+Pour over chocolate pieces and set aside for a few minutes to allow the chocolate to melt.
+Gently whisk the mixture until it is combined.
+The ganache should be thick and smooth.
+Refrigerate the ganache until it is thick, creamy, and spreadable.

-Check it often because once it starts thickening, it all happens quite fast.
-When the ganache has thickened, beat it few times with a whisk.
-It will change color a bit and start to look more like a chocolate filling. has become too thick in the refrigerator, just heat it in a Bain-Marie for couple of seconds or until you get the desired consistency.
-Use immediately.
+Check it frequently because once it starts thickening, it thickens quickly.
+When the ganache has thickened, whisk it a few times.
+It will darken slightly and begin to resemble a chocolate filling.
+If it has thickened in the refrigerator, simply heat it in a Bain-Marie for a few seconds or until it reaches the desired consistency.
+Use right away.

 - Chopped Peanuts

 - A pinch of sea salt

 Spread half of the peanut butter cream cheese filling evenly over one cake layer on a cake stand.
 Spread the salted caramel on top of the second cake layer.
 Spread the remaining peanut butter cream cheese filling evenly over the third cake layer.
 Refrigerate for 15-20 minutes before covering with the final cake layer and frosting the cake.
 Cover the chilled cake with chocolate ganache and, if desired, sprinkle with chopped peanuts and sea salt.

 Q: Does this cake need to be refrigerated due to all of the cream in the frosting

 A: Yes, the cake should be refrigerated.
 But, don’t worry.
 The caramel will still be gooey and sticky.